Apple enters 5G race with new iPhone 12 range

 “I don’t feel like Apple clarified that as much as they could have,” O’Donnell said.

-Verizon Communications Inc CEO Hans Vestberg appeared on Apple’s livestream presentation to announce that the phones would work with the carrier’s ‘ultrawideband’ 5G network, designed to alleviate bottlenecks in major cities like New York and Los Angeles, as well as in crowded areas like NFL stadiums.
+Apple said all iPhone 12 models in the United States will support millimeter wave 5G, the fastest variant of the technology, as well as lower-frequency bands.

+Outside of the United States, however, iPhones will lack millimeter wave compatibility, even in countries like Australia and South Korea where carriers are planning to roll out versions of the millimeter wave technology.
+Like some cheaper Android devices, iPhone 12 models in those countries will only support lower-frequency versions of 5G.

 Apple said it had tested 5G on more than 800 carriers in 30 regions globally.
+Verizon Communications Inc VZ.N CEO Hans Vestberg appeared on Apple's livestream presentation to announce that the phones would work with the U.S. carrier's 'ultrawideband' 5G network, designed to alleviate bottlenecks in major cities like New York and Los Angeles, as well as in crowded areas like NFL stadiums.

 The devices will arrive about a month later than is usual for Apple’s annual launches.
 Pre-orders for the iPhone 12 and iPhone 12 Pro in the United States, Britain, China and some other countries begin Oct.
 16 and deliveries start Oct.
 23. The iPhone Mini and Pro Max will be available for pre-order Nov.
 6 and in stores Nov.
 13.